-Sister Carol taught elementary school in the early part of her ministry (1961-1992), including St. Isaac Jogues in St. Clair Shores, MI (1980-1986), before becoming the manager at St. Ambrose Manor in Pittsburgh (1992–2002).
+Sister Carol began her ministry teaching in several Catholic schools in Pennsylvania, Ohio and Michigan (1961-1992), including St. Isaac Jogues in St. Clair Shores, MI (1980-1986).
+She had the desire to help the poor who were elderly and in need of housing.
+She became the co-manager with Sister Zita Kessler at St. Ambrose Manor in Pittsburgh (1992–2002).
 Since 2002, she has been the health insurance coordinator for the Sisters of Divine Providence—a position she holds dear.
-She says, “I care about the health of each of our Sisters, and I want to help keep them healthy so that they can remain active in their ministries. ...
+She said, “I care about the health of each of our Sisters, and I want to help keep them healthy so that they can remain active in their ministries. ...
 Throughout my life I have always prayed to the Holy Spirit to guide and direct me in all my undertakings so that I can give my very best to those I serve.
-My charism is lived out daily by my reliance upon the Holy Spirit to assist me in all that I do.
-My charism is very evident in my untiring effort to serve those to whom I minister.”
+Our charism is lived out daily by my reliance upon the Holy Spirit to assist me in all that I do.
+This charism is very evident in my untiring effort to serve those to whom I minister.”

 One of Sister Carol’s favorite mottos is “Let your light shine.”
 She remembers teaching a little second grader, not of the Catholic faith, who longed to receive Jesus in the Eucharist.
 “To me, she was a shining example of faith and an inspiration to all the children in the class.
 The light of God shone through her into my heart.”